Inspiring Future, Grand Challenge

 This course cultivates and supports research partnerships between our undergraduates and faculty.
 It offers the chance to work on cutting edge research—whether you join established research projects or pursue your own ideas.
 Undergraduates participate in each phase of standard research activity: developing research plans, writing proposals, conducting research, analyzing data and presenting research results in oral and written form.
 Projects can last for an entire semester, and many continue for a year or more.
 SKKU students use their CGS(Creative Group Study) experiences to become familiar with the faculty, learn about potential majors, and investigate areas of interest.
 They gain practical skills and knowledge they eventually apply to careers after graduation or as graduate students.

-ISS3234 Introduction to Social Problems 3 6 Major Bachelor 1-4 English Yes
+ISS3234 Introduction to Social Problems 3 6 Major Bachelor 1-4 - No

 This course discusses various social problems in society, examines factors associated with these problems, and explores possible solutions.
 The course are organized into three main parts: 1) understand social problems from multiple perspectives, 2) brainstorm possible solutions to address social problems, 3) explore possible ways to conduct a research project.
 In order to achieve these leaning objectives, the course will meet daily as a seminar, along with class activities in which each member will have opportunities for contributing to the purpose of each session through prepared, active participation.

-ISS3286 The Foundations of Entrepreneurship 3 6 Major Bachelor English Yes
+ISS3286 The Foundations of Entrepreneurship 3 6 Major Bachelor - No

 This class is an introductory course intended to provide students with a solid foundation in terms of the vital role played by entrepreneurs and entrepreneurship in the 21st century global economy.
 Entrepreneurship is approached as a way of thinking and acting, as an attitude and a behavior.
 Our emphasis is on entrepreneurship as a manageable process that can be applied in virtually any organizational setting.
 Our principal focus will be on the creation of new ventures, the ways that they come into being, and factors associated with their success.

-SWF2003 Social Welfare Policy 3 6 Major Bachelor 2-3 English Yes
+PRS3001 Low Birth Rate and Social Policy 3 6 Major Bachelor Population Change and Resilience Societies English Yes